alire-project/deepend/README.txt

   specifications).
 This facility relies on access type finalization to free all the objects from a pool, and does not otherwise support subpools.

-  In Ada 2012, the new allocation syntax may be used with Dynamic_Pools and Bounded_Dynamic_Pools in order to specify the subpool that will contain the allocated objects.
+  In Ada 2012, the new allocation syntax may also be used with Dynamic_Pools and Bounded_Dynamic_Pools in order to specify the subpool that will contain the allocated objects.

    e.g.
         Object := new (subpool_name) Object_Type'(Value);

-  For Ada 95 and Ada 2005, the same effect can be obtained by using the Allocation and Initialized_Allocation generics provided by the packages.
+  For Ada 95 and Ada 2005, a similar effect can be obtained by using the Allocation and Initialized_Allocation generics provided by the packages.
   However, these generics only allow allocating non-controlled objects of definite types to a particular subpool, whereas in Ada 2012, indefinate